𝕄𝕪 𝕓𝕝𝕠𝕘 𝕙𝕒𝕤 𝕓𝕖𝕖𝕟 𝕓𝕝𝕠𝕨𝕚𝕟𝕘 𝕦𝕡 𝕗𝕠𝕣 𝕒 𝕣𝕖𝕒𝕤𝕠𝕟 𝕀 𝕒𝕞 𝕟𝕠𝕥 𝕪𝕖𝕥 𝕨𝕚𝕝𝕝𝕚𝕟𝕘 𝕥𝕠 𝕒𝕔𝕔𝕖𝕡𝕥!

 “I stand on that, because when you’re signed, people expect way more from you.
 Like, your numbers got to be up there, you have to make sure you maintain the way you look, maintain just your whole aura.
 Everything.
 But when you’re underground, you’re more in control.
 You’re still kind of in the field and making music, so you could do shit.
 You could drop a tape and if it flops, no one really cares.
 But if you’re signed and you drop an album and it flops, that’s a big deal”.

-~ INTERVIEW WITH ALEX NINO GHECIU FOR COMPLEX CANADA
+~ HOUDINI IN AN INTERVIEW WITH ALEX NINO GHECIU FOR COMPLEX CANADA

 He was an enormous talent, was full of love and loved to joke around.

-The video for Late Nights with Burna Bandz was actually shot in my Land Rover, which I no longer own.
-I remember, I was so pissed at them because they had it for days to shoot the video and I needed it back so I could get to-from work … they sent me money for an Uber lol – seems like such small potatoes now.
+The King Bee-directed Late Nights which features Burna Bandz was actually shot in my Land Rover, which I no longer own.
+I remember I was so pissed at them because they had it for days to shoot the video and I needed it back so I could get to-from work … they made up for it by sending me money to take an Uber, seems like such small potatoes now.
+The video has been viewed more than 2.7 million times since its release back in May 2018.
+The song also earned Houdini placements on some notable playlists including Spotify’s Northern Bars and Hip-Hop Central.

 ~ Boosie in an interview with VLADTV